-The Calculation of Qualification Grade table, shown further on in this section, shows the minimum thresholds for calculating these grades.
+The Calculation of qualification grade table, shown further on in this section, shows the minimum thresholds for calculating these grades.
 The table will be kept under review over the lifetime of the qualification.
-In the event of any change, centres will be informed before the start of teaching for the relevant cohort and an updated table will be issued on our website.
+The most up to date table will be issued on our website.